ThinkHR’s Take Your Dog to Work Day Best Practices

 We also ask that all dogs be on a leash while they’re in the office.

 For those who decide their dog isn’t the best candidate for the event, we have treats and gifts they can take home.
-And our remote employees can participate by sending photos of their dogs that we post throughout the office.
+And our remote employees can participate by posting photos of their dogs on the #dogsofthinkhr Slack channel.